hikeventures/hikeventures.github.io/_posts/trips/2012-11-24-hiking-and-cycling-at-the-kvarken-archipelago.markdown

 <img src="http://farm9.staticflickr.com/8344/8197787874_dba280322a_c.jpg" width="534" height="800" alt="UNESCO Kvarken Archipelago">

 It took me about 2 hours from Vaasa to Björköby by bicycle.
 I passed the longest bridge in Finland, small villages and cycled next to the sea.
-There are also plenty of hiking possibilities e.g. the nature trail Bodvattnet runt which passes Bodback - an old harbour - but some require to a <a href="http://www.kvarkenworldheritage.fi/experience-kvarken/boat-transport/" target="_blank">arrange a boat</a> beforehand.
-There are also boat museum and an annual sailing race event called <a href="http://sv.wikipedia.org/wiki/Postrodden" target="_blank">Postrodden</a>.
+There are also plenty of hiking possibilities e.g. the nature trail Bodvattnet runt which passes Bodback - an old harbour - but some require to a <a rel="nofollow" href="http://www.kvarkenworldheritage.fi/experience-kvarken/boat-transport/" target="_blank">arrange a boat</a> beforehand.
+There are also boat museum and an annual sailing race event called <a rel="nofollow" href="http://sv.wikipedia.org/wiki/Postrodden" target="_blank">Postrodden</a>.

 <img src="http://farm9.staticflickr.com/8346/8196683667_b737c8a6f2_c.jpg" width="1000" alt="Kvarken Archipelago - Visiting Saltkaret observation tower">

 Once I arrived there I climbed up the Saltkaret observation tower and enjoyed the scenic view.

 The local community should maybe think of better transportation possibilities and arrangements for hikers which I found personally very poor for a World Heritage site.
-However, I can recommend the <a href="http://www.pohjanmaanmuseo.fi/?page=TERRANOVA&setlang=l3" target="_blank">Terranova museum</a> in Vaasa which describes quite well the Kvarken Archipelago.
+However, I can recommend the <a rel="nofollow" href="http://www.pohjanmaanmuseo.fi/?page=TERRANOVA&setlang=l3" target="_blank">Terranova museum</a> in Vaasa which describes quite well the Kvarken Archipelago.